 In 2015 Sandip entered the world’s biggest international science communication competition, FameLab.

 Organised by the British Council and Cheltenham Festivals, FameLab aims to discover charismatic, up-and-coming scientists who inspire people to see the world from a new perspective through three-minute presentations on their research.

-Sandip, who won the Australian competition in May 2015 with his witty presentation about treating food allergies, flew to the UK in early June to battle it out against 26 of the best science communicators from around the globe at the Cheltenham Science Festival.
+Sandip, who won the Australian competition with his witty presentation about treating food allergies, flew to the UK in early June 2015 to battle it out against 26 of the best science communicators from around the globe at the Cheltenham Science Festival.